 DPF filters and DEF injection systems are a big source of issues on these trucks, they are a part that IS going to need replacement at some point in the usable life of the truck.
 The funny thing is that they seem to be conveniently engineered to last until just after the warranty expires.
 Get ahead of the imminent failure and remove the factory exhaust to replace with this one.

 aFe Power Large-Bore HD 49-44075-P Exhaust System (3", Turbo-Back, Stainless Steel)

 - Constructed from 3" mandrel-bent Stainless Steel tubing

 - Included in this exhaust system is a massive 4-1/2" dia.
-Black Stainless Steel tip
+Polished Stainless Steel tip

 - Utilizes all factory mounting locations to provide a quick, hassle-free installation